YehoanatnEzra/Oop-Huji/3 -Ascii Art/README.md

 ## Installation and Usage

-1. Clone this repository to your local machine.
-2. Make sure you have Java 21 installed.
-3. Compile and run the `Shell` class to start the application.
+- Clone the repository (if not already done).
+- Navigate to the Bricker project.
+- Navigate to the project directory.
+- Run ascii_art.Shell.
-4. Use the command-line interface to interact with the program and generate ASCII art from your images.
+- Use the command-line interface to interact with the program and generate ASCII art from your images.

 ## Commands
 The program accepts the following commands via the command-line interface: